Public Hearing: Viet Nam investigation 14 & 15 November 2016

 One of the biggest traders posts extraordinary amounts of rhino horn daily on WeChat, offering 11 horns in just 1 image.

-Pieter Mohr , Senior Strategic Partner at WJC takes stage to talk about the diplomatic effort and national dialogue.
+Pieter Mohr , Director Strategic Partnerships at WJC takes stage to talk about the diplomatic effort and national dialogue.

 China were receptive to the case file (shared due to the transnational trade) & started a preliminary investigation.

 Unfortunately,we did not hear back from the Vietnamese authorities after the delivery of the Map of Facts.

 The counsellor of the Vietnamese embassy asked us to cancel the Public Hearing.

 There has been about 3 arrests in the past few months.

 Today we received info from Viet Nam embassy that one person of interest in our investigation has just been arrested.

 We’ll hear the views of expert participants to add context to the evidence we represented yesterday.